 A student will be placed on probation following a suspension.
-Serious misconduct by a student who is on probation, including, by way of example only, those offenses listed herein as "Major Offenses," constitutes grounds for expulsion.
-Ordinarily a student will not be placed in a third probationary status.
+Serious misconduct by a student who is on probation (or the discovery of misconduct that took place prior to probation), including, by way of example only, those offenses listed herein as "Major Offenses," constitutes grounds for expulsion.
+Ordinarily a student will not be placed in a second probationary status.